Vegan Recipes/ Vegetarian Recipes

 HARVEST VEGETABLE ROAST

-2. Drizzle lightly with olive oil, sprinkle with salt, pepper and thyme leaves, and toss to coat well.
+2. Drizzle lightly with the olive oil, sprinkle with thyme, salt, and pepper and toss well to coat all the vegetables.

-3. Roast, uncovered, at 375 F (Gas Mark 5) for 35 to 40 minutes, stirring ingredients about half way through.
+3. Roast, uncovered, for 35 to 40 minutes, stirring the ingredients about half way through.
 Fork-test for tenderness and adjust baking time if needed.

 Mushrooms, an earthy treasure, never fail to gather aficionados at the table.
 They make an appealing side dish at the Thanksgiving table because they blend so well with the varied flavors of the harvest bounty.